mochi-hpc/mochi-auth-examples/README.md

 the hash matches what the client sent, it must be that the client had the correct key, and the server can trust that it is who it claims to be.

+Note that the comparison between the hash sent by the client and the expected hash is done using `CRYPTO_memcmp` rather than `memcmp`.
+This is to avoid leaking timing information that could let someone guess the HMAC through a timing attack.

 It is easy to see that this example is limited to one client process per user.
 If multiple processes with the same `uid` were to try to interact with a server, they should not only share the same key (dangerous), but they should also coordinate to send RPCs with correct sequence